dancromartie/dwmon/README.md

 CHECKHOURS0-23 CHECKMINUTES30-30 WEEKENDS WEEKDAYS MINNUM5 MAXNUM20 LOOKBACKSECONDS180
 ```

+## The unique thing is long, like a piece of text
+Maybe you can take an md5 hash or something like that.

 # Testing
 You can use the .dwmonsample files and rename them to .dwmon files to have them picked up by the
 system.
 Those refer to tables that are created in fake_records.py.
 Those tables will be added